cs5581/CS684_Project/Test Plan/Test Plan.md

 Preyasha Patel

 ## Introduction
-- We created a web application using frontend frameworks, backend frameworks and API endpoint.
+- We are going to create a web application using frontend frameworks, backend frameworks and API endpoint.
     - The Front-end UI using html and css.
     - The Restful API middle tier using express with platform NodeJs.
     - The Back-end database using SQLite.

-- We created different pages:
+- Following are the pages for application:
     - Dashboard
     - Login
     - Sign Up
     - New User

-- We tested UX, API middle tier and database using mocha.
+- UX, API middle tier and database going to be tested using mocha as well as manually.

 ## Test Items
 - Username Input